Skip to main content

 The key difference between buying and keeping properties, and buying then flipping properties, is that buy and hold offers a passive income while flipping provides an active income.

-Passive income – money earned on investments that continues to increase with little to no work involved.
+Passive income – money you earn on investments that continues to increase with little to no work on your part.

-Active income – money earned in exchange for performed work.
+Active income – money you in exchange for work you’ve put in.
 From a salary to profits from flipping houses.
 Regardless of who puts the construction work in, you are responsible for actively engaging in the process.

 What to consider when flipping: